goooooouwa/writings/resume.md

 #### Personal responsibility

-As the Digital API team's Business Analyst, responsible for the requirements and project management through out the whole prodcut lifecycle, including:
+As the Digital API team's Business Analyst, responsible for the requirements and project management throughout the whole product lifecycle, including:

 - Business requirements analysis
 - API design